-Making the decision to undergo neck surgery is never easy, however, at the Minimally Invasive Spine Institute you can rest assured that our Fellowship-trained surgeons perform only the most effective procedures available to relieve your chronic pain.
+Making the decision to undergo neck surgery is never easy, however, at the DFW Spine Institute you can rest assured that our Fellowship-trained surgeons perform only the most effective procedures available to relieve your chronic pain.

 Minimally invasive procedures are accompanied by a host of advantages over traditional operations, and our minimally invasive posterior cervical laminotomy/foraminotomy is no exception.
 Advantages of choosing this procedure include: